-If you can understand the questions that employees are asking — specifically what they want to know and want to do — you’ll be able to create impactful mlearning courses that meet their needs and solves their pain points.
+If you can understand the questions that employees are asking — specifically what they want to know and want to do — you’ll be able to create impactful mLearning courses that meet their needs and solves their pain points.

 Read more: Start Thinking Micro Learning Moments NOW

 Also remember, most mobile users use one thumb or two thumbs if they use both hands.
-If you keep your users in mind while you design your mobile courses, you will naturally design an easy to operate lesson based on one to two thumb interaction, with a clickable area large enough for one adult finger or thumb.
+If you keep your users in mind while you design your mobile courses, you will naturally design an easy-to-operate lesson based on one to two-thumb interaction, with a clickable area large enough for one adult finger or thumb.

 While you are designing the platform for ease of access, you should also avoid uploading large images with too many details because of the chance of detail loss on smaller screen sizes.
-When uploading large images, consider adding the image as a supporting document PDF attachment or even an image attachment which can be moved around and enlarged or compacted by the use of two fingers or two thumbs when needed.
+When uploading large images, consider adding the image as a supporting document PDF attachment or even an image attachment that can be moved around and enlarged or compacted by the use of two fingers or two thumbs when needed.

 9) Keep in Mind the Way Learners Interact in Mobile Environments

-That's why when designing a mobile lesson, it is wise to design it using simple menu styles, increasing the spatial size of buttons and enlarging interface elements like buttons.
+That's why when designing a mobile lesson, it is wise to design it using simple menu styles, increasing the spatial size of buttons, and enlarging interface elements like buttons.

 This table shows clearly the differences when it comes to building interactions for mouse and fingers.